Pumpkin Spice also benefits your Health.

 Pumpkin Spice Benefits

-From the perspective of science and medical history, the ingredients of pumpkin spice itself look pretty interesting — because they might influence your health.
+From the perspective of science and medical history, the pumpkin spice ingredients look pretty interesting — because they might influence your health.

-Bakers and medieval historians will tell you that the combination of flavors in pumpkin spice — clove, cinnamon, nutmeg, ginger — have been a known spice combination for a very long time.
-In England, for instance, the spices are used for mulling wine or apple juice in winter, as part of a pretty ancient tradition called wassailing.
+Bakers and medieval historians will tell you that the combination of flavors in pumpkin spice — clove, cinnamon, nutmeg, ginger — has been a known spice combination for a very long time.
+In England, for instance, spices are used for mulling wine or apple juice in winter as part of a pretty ancient tradition called wassailing.
 Oranges studded with cloves and cinnamon are known as pomanders, round balls of scent that were used to ward off infection in medieval Europe.
 Separately, all the pumpkin spices were all part of the spice trade that’s been transporting precious scented cargo from tropical climates to cold areas for thousands of years.
-Together, they’re taste magic.
+Together, they taste magic.